aryatavakoli/galaxy-ansible/README.md

 ### Galaxy Variables

 Other variables Galaxy uses.
-The defaults for these can be found in the defaults of `galaxyproject.galaxy-tools`.
+The defaults for these can be found in the `defaults/main.yml` of `galaxyproject.galaxy`.

 Variable Name                                | Default Value                                                       | Usage
 ---                                          | ---                                                                 | ---